Last Updated July, 2021

 This part of the beach as many others has sun loungers, showers, and cafe service.
 It is always freer and emptier than the Slovenska beach and the water is more clear.
 But we personally didn’t really like the large pebbles.
 Walking barefoot on them during the day is unpleasant and hot.
+Plus, there was less shade.
 However, the seawater is so clear and blue.

 Where to Stay Near Zuplica Beach

 Since the area near the Zuplica beach is very small, it won’t take much time to get there from nearby neighborhoods, including the area near Slovenska beach.
 But the closest, very nice area near grocery stores and local eateries is where this charming apartment is located.
 If you’d prefer a hotel, take a look at hotel POZZO.

 Dukley Beach – Private Beach With Nice Sun Loungers